 Imagine, you are sitting in your living room, munching cookies, cuddled in a fuzzy blanket and a news story grabs your attention.
 You say to yourself: wow am I glad that’s not me.
 And then days later you realize.. it’s not a movie or a news story.
 It’s MY life!

 Suddenly, with little notice I was parenting again; navigating the child welfare system, juggling childcare, work, learning about substance use disorder while assimilating to new family dynamics was challenging.
-There were few resources; that was my ‘aha’ moment and where the vision for ‘Grands Flourish’ was born.
+When may granddaughter cam to live with me, it happened suddenly.
+I had no diapers, formula, crib or childcare; there were few if any resources, for someone in my situation.
+That was my ‘aha’ moment and where the vision for ‘Grands Flourish’ was born.

 I envisioned a grandparent’s hub, a place where grandparents can connect to community, share their stories, engage in support groups, learn about resources and celebrate successes.